 Where to start when applying for a mortgage in the UAE

 In Dubai, home mortgages are provided through banks and mortgage lenders.
 These must be registered with the Dubai Land Department (DLD) in order to be legally valid.
 You are able to directly approach your bank for their available mortgage deals or, alternatively, you can use a registered mortgage broker who will have access to the whole lending market and potentially offer exclusive offers.

-- - Your mortgage loan application in the UAE is more likely to be successful if you fully understand how you're spending your income and how the banks treat categories of expenditure differently.
+- Assess your income - Your mortgage loan application in the UAE is more likely to be successful if you fully understand how you're spending your income and how the banks treat categories of expenditure differently.

-- - You need to make sure that all of your paperwork is together before you start house hunting.
+- Get your paperwork together - You need to make sure that all of your paperwork is together before you start house hunting.
 Having this information available allows you to move quickly with an application to approve your home loan.

-- - It's now time to find the perfect home.
+- Find your home - It's now time to find the perfect home.
 Pre-approval letters are generally valid for 60 to 90 days, depending on the lender.
 This gives you ample time to search for the property you wish to purchase.

 If you want to begin your mortgage application process, choose Holo.
 We are a team of trusted mortgage advisors, and through our online application, we will guide you every step of the way.